-The land use planning for Zone-5 is based on the optimum land required for development to support economic and population growth.
-Sustainable land use principles are adopted and the objectives of the Master Plan are translated onto the land use plan that will chart the future growth for this zone.
-Overall, the main land use of this zone will be forest and Hill area with 48.08% of the total land and residential use is 25.13% of the total land in this zone.
+The land use planning for Zone-7 is based on the optimum land required for development to support economic and population growth.
+Sustainable land use principles are adopted and the objectives of the master plan are translated onto the land use plan that will chart the future growth for this zone.
+Overall, the main land use of this zone will be residential with 25.5% of the total land and Agriculture of 23.16% and Forest and Hills use is another major use with 35.65% of the total land in this zone.

-Residential: As mentioned in the above table about 25.13% of total area is under Residential area by which we can determine that residential development is not fully developed.

-Developed Residential Land use covers apartments, residential colonies, Layout Areas and Plotted residential areas.
-Major portion of the open spaces category are vacant plots and will be developed as residential purpose only.
+Residential: As mentioned in the above table it is clear that about 25.5% of total area is under Residential area.
+Residential Land use occupies 852.7 Hectares of area, which covers slum areas, apartments, residential colonies, Layout Areas and Plotted residential areas.